magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/checkout-pages-not-loading-when-ad-blocker-is-enabled.md

 1. In the Commerce Admin, enable and configure the Google Analytics functionality.
 1. Open a product page on the storefront.
-1. Add products to cart.
+1. Add products to the cart.
 1. Click the **Go to Checkout** link.

  <span class="wysiwyg-underline">Expected result</span>: Checkout page loads and a customer can complete checkout.